gcormier/megadesk/README.md

 Any unit shipped after Feb 20, 2021 from the Tindie store will have the 3rd mode.
 Units from shipped prior will need to be flashed with the new firmware.

+# Setting and Recalling memory slots

+## Setting
+To set assign a memory slot you press the up button two or more times.
+On the final button press you hold until you hear a tone that indicates what slot you have assigned (2 beeps, 3 beeps, etc).

+## Recalling
+To recall a memory slot you push the up button the number of times for that memory slot (2 for first slot, 3 for second slot, etc).
+If you try to recall a memory slot that has not been saved you will here a "beep-boop" chime indicating that no height information could be recalled.

 # Troubleshooting
 1. Have you tried turning it off again? :)